Tag

 1. Numix Cursors

-This is our favorite set of custom mouse cursors for Windows PCs.
-Numix pointers are smooth, elegant, and look entirely professional.
+This is our favorite set of custom mouse cursors for Windows Numix pointers are smooth, elegant, and look entirely professional.
 Furthermore, the pack includes both dark and light versions of the cursors, and also install.inf files that you can run to easily install the mouse cursor theme you prefer.

 Numix cursor pack